Kinorhyncha: Taxonomy

 The two groups of Kinorhynchs are generally characterized as classes in Sørensen et al. (2015).
-270 species have been described and this number is expected to increase substantially.
+As of 2022, more than 300 species have been described, distributed across 31 genera and 11 families.
 Morphological data has been collected for systematic phylogeny from dozens, and the integration of this with molecular data has led to a new systematic paradigm featuring the order Allomalorhagida (with Homalorhagida being retired).
 Phylogenomic data has shown Allomalorhagida and Cyclorhagida to be divided in three and two major clades respectively.

 The oldest known species is Eokinorhynchus from the Fortunian of China.

 Five genera, Echinoderes, Cephalorhyncha, Fissuroderes, Meristoderes, and Polacanthoderes, are currently recognized within the family.
 The latter four genera are rather small and accommodate one to nine species only, whereas a vast majority of the diversity is contained in the Echinoderes, that holds more than 100 species.

 Globally Echinoderes are the most diverse, abundant and commonly encountered of all kinorhynch genera.